Help improve your experience of MyMarsden

 Please don’t allow patients to see results from pet scans etc without having an expert to explain them.
 I see many terrified Americans and Canadians because they use a system that allows that.

-Barrie Hawkins asked about 2 years ago
+Barrie Hawkins asked over 3 years ago

 Thank you for your feedback.
 As you have mentioned, we acknowledge a difficult balance between giving patients more access to their results in a transparent way, while also ensuring that they are not unduly alarmed by receiving results without having discussions with clinicians who can explain what the results mean for the individual.